 What are the minimum prerequisite criteria for admission to the MS program in medical physics?

 For prospective master’s students, we require a bachelor’s degree, most commonly in physics (major or minor), radiation health physics, or engineering fields.
-Within undergraduate course work, it is a requirement that all of our accepted students have taken a minimum of 3 upper division physics courses, along with core physics courses and laboratory sessions.
+Within undergraduate course work, it is a requirement that all of our accepted students have taken a minimum of 3 upper division physics courses, along with core physics courses and laboratory sessions, including:

-Examples of upper division physics courses include: Electricity and Magnetism; Atomic Physics; Modern Physics; Quantum Mechanics; Optics; Nuclear Physics; Heat and Thermodynamics; Advanced Mechanics.
+- Commonly approved upper-division physics courses include: Electricity and Magnetism; Atomic Physics; Modern Physics; Quantum Mechanics; Optics; Nuclear Physics; Heat and Thermodynamics; Advanced Mechanics.

 A minimum 3.0 cumulative GPA (on a 4.0 scale) is required.

 Is a Master’s in Medical Physics required to apply to the PhD program?

 Yes, a Master’s in Medical Physics from a CAMPEP-accredited program is required to apply to the PhD program.
 A list of CAMPEP-accredited programs is available on their website: https://www.campep.org/campeplstgrad.asp